Functions in JavaScript

 JavaScript functions are the building blocks of any JavaScript application.
 They are reusable blocks of code that perform specific tasks.
 Understanding functions is essential for writing efficient and maintainable JavaScript code.

-In the Day 5 lesson, we’ll explore the different types of functions in JavaScript, their syntax, and how they work.
-We’ll also delve into important concepts like scope, closure, higher-order functions, and functional programming.
+In today’s lesson, we’ll cover the different types of functions in JavaScript, along with their syntax and behavior.
+Additionally, we’ll look at important concepts like scope, closure, higher-order functions, and functional programming.
+So, let’s get started!

 Understanding Functions

-There are three main types of functions in JavaScript:
+In JavaScript, there are three main types of functions that you’ll often encounter:

 1. Function Declaration: